Monadical-SAS/Morpheus/README.md

 # Move to the morpheus-server directory
 cd morpheus-server

+# Check your python version
+python --version

+# If you have python 3.10 or higher installed, run the following commands
+# create a virtual environmen.
+python3 -m venv venv

+# Activate the virtual environment
+source venv/bin/activate

 # Install the dependencies
+pip install -r requirements.txt

 # If you encounter a problem with torch try installing torch first
-# pipenv install torch && pipenv install
+pip install torch && pip install -r requirements.txt
-pipenv install

-# Activate the virtual environment
-pipenv shell

 # And then run the celery locally in other terminals or in separate tabs within a terminal